Semiparametric Spatial Point Processes: Double Machine Learning for Spatial Point Processes

-Historically, thinning has been used in point processes or in Bayesian inference to efficiently draw samples from complex, often analytically intractable processes.
-Notably, in point processes, thinning is used to discard samples and the ``thinned'' samples are only used for inference (e.g., \citet{moller2010thinning}).
-In our paper, we re-purpose thinning where thinning is used several times to obtain sub-processes $X_1,...,X_V$ and we use all the samples to construct an estimator.
-We call this approach to using thinning as \emph{V-fold random thinning} and it is formally defined below.
+Historically, thinning has been used in point processes or Bayesian inference to efficiently draw samples from complex, often analytically intractable processes \citep{moller2010thinning,chiu2013stochastic}.
+More recently, \cite{cronie2024cross} developed a cross-validation for point processes by using thinning to split a point pattern into pairs of training and validation sets.
+In our paper, we re-purpose thinning as a general form of data splitting to construct a ``cross-fitting'' estimator for spatial point processes.
+We call this implementation of thinning as \emph{V-fold random thinning} and it is formally defined below.

-\begin{definition}[\textit{V-fold Random Thinning}] Suppose $X$ is a spatial point process and $V \geq 2$ is an integer.
-For each point in $X$, we uniformly sample a number $v$ from $\{1,\cdots,V\}$, and assign the point to the sub-process $X_v$. \end{definition} In Lemma \ref{proposition:thinning}, we prove some important properties of V-fold random thinning that effectively prevents overfitting of the model parameters and enables downstream inference.
-The result is similar in spirit to \citet{chernozhukov2018double}, which used sample splitting to prevent overfitting for inference when the data is i.i.d.
-Lemma \ref{proposition:thinning} may be of independent interest for future methodologists who want to establish inferential properties from point processes.
+\begin{definition}[V-fold Random Thinning] Suppose $X$ is a spatial point process and $V \geq 2$ is an integer.
+For each point in $X$, we uniformly sample a number $v$ from $\{1,\ldots, V\}$ and assign the point to the sub-process $X_v$. \end{definition} For each sub-process $X_v$, we estimate the nuisance components in \eqref{eq:semi_pp} using data from the other folds, and use these out-of-sample nuisance estimates to estimate the target parameter.
+Proposition \ref{proposition:thinning} establishes three useful properties of the sub-process $X_v$ constructed from V-fold random thinning.
+Notably, all these properties allow investigators to use modern machine learning methods for estimating the nuisance parameter $\eta$ without introducing overfitting bias.